alexkrug/dev-docs/new_product/integrate_bridge/bridge.md

 ### Get token mapping relationship between different chains

-This API returns mapping relations between source chain and target chain of assigned token.
+This API returns mapping relations between the source chain and target chain for the selected token.

 API
 ```